© Crown copyright 2018

 - prevent disruption to UK business and consumers by creating powers to make regulations, if needed, to assist in implementing trade agreements that we transition with existing third country trade partners.
 This will help to ensure continuity of existing trade and investment arrangements across the UK, providing continuity to workers, consumers, businesses and international trading partners

 - maintain UK businesses’ access to public contract opportunities worth approximately £1.3 trillion per year, and ensure that we get the best deal for the taxpayer, by making provision for the UK to implement obligations under the World Trade Organization (WTO) Agreement on Government Procurement (GPA) as an independent member.
-We currently participate in the GPA via the EU
+While the UK is a member of the EU, we participate in the GPA via the EU

 - create a new UK trade remedies framework overseen by a new, independent body, the Trade Remedies Authority.
 This will enable the UK to secure the benefits of global free trade while providing a safety net for domestic industries against unfair and injurious trading practices, such as dumping or subsidies, or unforeseen and injurious surges in imports